opendatatrentino/semtext-jackson/docs/README.md

 }
 ```

-In order for metadata objects to be properly deserialized, we need to associate namespaces to object types by registering them in the SemTextModule.
+In order for metadata objects to be properly deserialized, we need to associate namespaces to object types by registering them in the `SemTextModule`.
 So, in order to serialize/deserialize the example above, we would do something like the following:

 ```
     ObjectMapper om = new ObjectMapper();